As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 Look at a tool you’ve used recently or one you’ve been using for a long time.
 Write a review of it.
 Keep the focus on your customers, if possible.
 If things you’ve reviewed won’t help them, then get your hands on something that would and provide your thoughts.

-Fiction, any kind, can lead to inspiration.
+Fiction, any kind, can lead to inspiration for content ideas.
 Fiction explores the common themes we experience in life; and in just about every piece of content, you’re exploring a common theme that affects someone.

 91. Give Strangers Fake Backgrounds and Stories